AMPA receptor: AMPA receptor trafficking to the PSD in response to LTP

 Once AMPA receptors are transported to the perisynaptic region through PKA or SAP97 phosphorylation, receptors are then trafficked to the postsynaptic density (PSD).
 However, this process of trafficking to the PSD still remains controversial.
 One possibility is that, during LTP, there is lateral movement of AMPA receptors from perisynaptic sites directly to the PSD.
 Another possibility is that exocytosis of intracellular vesicles is responsible for AMPA trafficking to the PSD directly.
 Recent evidence suggests that both of these processes are happening after an LTP stimulus; however, only the lateral movement of AMPA receptors from the perisynaptic region enhances the number of AMPA receptors at the PSD.
 The exact mechanism responsible for lateral movement of AMPA receptors to the PSD remains to be discovered; however, research has discovered several essential proteins for AMPA receptor trafficking.
 For example, overexpression of SAP97 leads to increased AMPA receptor trafficking to synapses.
 In addition to influencing synaptic localization, SAP97 has also been found to influence AMPA receptor conductance in response to glutamate.
 Myosin proteins are calcium sensitive motor proteins that have also been found to be essential for AMPA receptor trafficking.
 Disruption of myosin Vb interaction with Rab11 and Rab11-FIP2 blocks spine growth and AMPA receptor trafficking.
 Therefore, it is possible that myosin may drive the lateral movement of AMPA receptors in the perisynaptic region to the PSD.
-Transmembrane AMPA receptor regulatory proteins (TARPs) are a family proteins that associate with AMPA receptors and control their trafficking and conductance.
+Transmembrane AMPA receptor regulatory proteins (TARPs) are a family protein that associate with AMPA receptors and control their trafficking and conductance.
 CACNG2 (Stargazin) is one such protein and is found to bind AMPA receptors in the perisynaptic and postsynaptic regions.
 The role of stargazin in trafficking between the perisynaptic and postsynaptic regions remains unclear; however, stargazin is essential for immobilizing AMPA receptors in the PSD by interacting with PSD-95.
 PSD-95 stabilizes AMPA receptors to the synapse and disruption of the stargazin-PSD-95 interaction suppressed synaptic transmission.

+Biophysics of AMPA receptor trafficking

+The movement of AMPA receptors within the neuronal membrane is commonly modeled as Brownian diffusion, reflecting their lateral mobility across the lipid bilayer.
+However, at synaptic sites— particularly the postsynaptic density (PSD)—this motion is modulated by retention forces that can transiently stabilize receptors.
+These forces do not completely immobilize AMPARs but instead permit a dynamic exchange with receptors in the perisynaptic domain.

+The molecular basis for this stabilization is believed to involve nanodomain organization within the PSD, including anchoring interactions with scaffolding proteins such as PSD-95 and transmembrane AMPA receptor regulatory proteins (TARPs).
+Recent evidence suggests that this compartmentalization may arise through liquid-liquid phase separation (LLPS), a biophysical process by which biomolecular condensates form via weak, multivalent interactions.
+LLPS may contribute to the formation of synaptic nanodomains that selectively retain or enrich AMPARs at functional sites within the PSD.